Streamlining the farmer’s walk 2X per week spawns gangsta-like power

 Stay focused like crazy

 It’s easy to drop into a chest slump or comfy belly sag.
 Don’t do that.
-Keep the shoulders pulled back, scapula pinched together, and glutes engaged.
+Hold your proper form: shoulders pulled back, chest open, scapula pinched together, and glutes engaged.
 With the glutes engaged, you’ll develop balance stability.
 As you progress, up your carry load slightly.
 Do not up the weight unless you are confident in your gait and balance.

 How often should you do the farmer’s walk?